damianhakert/damianhakert.github.io/source/posts/2016-11-18-cognitive-logic-talks-migrating-to-gitlab.html.md

 image_title: '/images/team_gitlab.png'
 ---

 *If your team uses GitLab and is interested in sharing your story, please fill out this [form]( https://docs.google.com/a/gitlab.com/forms/d/1K8ZTS1QvSSPos6mVh1ol8ZyagInYctX3fb9eglzeK70/edit)  and we’ll get in touch!*

 Data analytics startup [Cognitive Logic](http://www.cognitivelogic.com/) helps companies store, share, and examine consumer information without compromising security.
 Engineer Johan Brandhurst thought GitLab's CI and validated merge request capabilities made it the perfect match for Cognitive Logic, leading them to make the switch from one of our competitors.
 I sat down with Johan to learn more about his team, their work, and how GitLab helps.

 <!-- more -->

 **Could you please explain for our readers what the dev team at Cognitive Logic does?
 What kinds of projects do you work on?**
 {: .alert .alert-info}

-**Johan** We’re working on connecting large datasets while maintaining customer privacy.
+**Johan:** We’re working on connecting large datasets while maintaining customer privacy.
 Our platform is built on docker and golang microservices with a React/node.js frontend.
 We use gRPC for communications between services and protobuffers for backwards compatible messages.
 We maintain a container for our build environment and compile static binaries which can be run in a minimal docker container.
 The whole system runs on a cloud service provider.

 **You currently have 10 devs using GitLab — could you elaborate on the makeup of the team, and what your workflow is like?**
 {: .alert .alert-info}